sushantkumar23/ai-hiring-studio/README.md

 ## Installation and Usage

-The LLM hiring system is a FastAPI application that can be installed and run using the following commands:
+AI Hiring Studio is a FastAPI application that can be installed and run using the following commands:

 ```bash
 pip install -r requirements.txt